Ryan Seacrest

-Ryan John Seacrest (born December 24, 1974) is an American media personality and producer.
-He is best known as the co-host and executive producer of Live with Kelly and Ryan and the host of multiple media shows including American Idol, American Top 40, and On Air with Ryan Seacrest.
-He became co-host and executive producer of Dick Clark's New Year's Rockin' Eve in 2006, and stayed on as host and executive producer following Clark's death in 2012.
+Ryan John Seacrest (born December 24, 1974) is an American television host and producer.
+Seacrest is the host of Wheel of Fortune, having hosted since replacing long-time host Pat Sajak in September 2024.
+Seacrest co-hosted and served as executive producer of Live with Kelly and Ryan, and has hosted other media including American Idol, American Top 40, and On Air with Ryan Seacrest.
+He became co-host of Dick Clark's New Year's Rockin' Eve in 2005, and he became the sole host following Clark's death in 2012.

-Seacrest received Emmy Award nominations for American Idol every year from 2004 to 2013, and again in 2016.
-He won an Emmy for producing Jamie Oliver's Food Revolution in 2010 and was nominated again in 2012.
-In 2018, he received nominations for Live with Kelly and Ryan in the categories of Outstanding Talk Show Entertainment as well as Outstanding Entertainment Talk Show Host.
+Seacrest received Emmy Award nominations for American Idol each year from 2004 to 2013 and once more in 2016.
+He won an Emmy for Jamie Oliver's Food Revolution in 2010, and he was nominated once more in 2012.
+In 2018, he received nominations for Live with Kelly and Ryan for Outstanding Talk Show Entertainment and Outstanding Entertainment Talk Show Host.

 Early life

 Ryan John Seacrest was born in Atlanta on December 24, 1974, the son of homemaker Constance Marie (née Zullinger) and real estate lawyer Gary Lee Seacrest.
-His father served as a lieutenant in the U.S. Army, where his grandfather Henry Gene Skeen was a major general.
+His father served as a lieutenant in the U.S. Army, in which his grandfather Henry Gene Skeen was a major general.
 His mother told the Atlanta Journal-Constitution, "Instead of playing with G.I.
 Joes or Cowboys and Indians, Ryan would always have a little microphone and do shows in the house."
 At age 14, he attended Dunwoody High School.
-At age 16, while still attending high school, he won an internship at 94.1 WSTR in Atlanta where Tom Sullivan trained him in many aspects of radio.
+At age 16, while still attending high school, he won an internship at WSTR in Atlanta where Tom Sullivan trained him in many aspects of radio.
 When a regular DJ called in sick, Sullivan put him on the air for the first show of his broadcasting career.
 He was given the weekend overnight shift at WSTR.
 He continued to work on air at WSTR until graduating from Dunwoody High in 1992.
 He studied journalism at the University of Georgia in the fall of 1992.
 He continued his radio show at a local station in Athens, Georgia.
 He left the university at age 19 and moved to Los Angeles to pursue his broadcasting career.